luo-s/node-fs/README.md

   - `readFileAsync(path)`: read a file asynchronously with a callback function.
   - `readFilePromise(path)`: read a file asynchronously with a promise.

+- `write.js` introduces 6 different ways to utilize `fs.write()`.
+Half of them are dealing with writing string into files; the other half are dealing with writing buffer into files.
+Dealing with string is easier but writing buffer provides more customized options.

+  - `writeStringSync(path, string)`: write string synchronously.
+  - `writeBufferSync(path, buf, offset)`: write buffer synchronously.
+  - `writeStringAsync(path, string)`: write string asynchronously.
+  - `writeBufferAsync(path, buf, offset)`: write buffer asynchronously.
+  - `writeStringPromise(path, string)`: write string asynchronously with a promise.
+  - `writeBufferPromise(path, buf, offset)`: write buffer asynchronously with a promise.

 - `writeFile.js` introduces 3 different ways to utilize `fs.writeFile()`.
 In contrast to `fs.write()`, `fs.writeFile()` open and close file automatically.

   - `writeFileSync(path)`: write a file synchronously.